-If you've read this doc as well as our doc on Identity), you should have a pretty good grasp of how identities and membership work in Hyperledger Fabric.
+If you've read this doc as well as our doc on Identity, you should now have a pretty good grasp of how identities and MSPs work in Hyperledger Fabric.
 You've seen how a PKI and MSPs are used to identify the actors collaborating in a blockchain network.
 You've learned how certificates, public/private keys, and roots of trust work, in addition to how MSPs are physically and logically structured.